chriscadiz/chriscadiz.github.io/_posts/2016-12-19-shorcut-it-out.md

 ---
 layout: post
-title: Shorcut it out - How to use Android App Shortcuts and Improve Usability
+title: Shorcut it out - How to use Android App Shortcuts and Improve User Experience
 ---
 Introduced in Android 7.1 Nougat (API level 25), App Shortcuts allow users a new way to interact with your apps from the launcher.
 You can define static shortcuts in xml and dynamic shorcuts in code using the ShortcutManager API.